Johann Ludwig Aberli: Biography

 He established his own workshop in the 1750s, together with a publishing company to issue his works.
 He also trained his employees, including the engraver, Adrian Zingg, and the vedutist, Samuel Hieronymus Grimm.
 In 1759, he took them to Paris, to study the Old Masters at the museums, and to show them the famous engraving workshop of Johann Georg Wille.

 After returning from Paris, he had a small summer house built in Köniz and began collecting art.
-His greatest financial success came with copper engravings, but he also made a decent profit on his watercolors.
+His greatest financial success came with copper engravings, but he also made a decent profit on his watercolours.
 In order to reproduce them, he developed an etching method that came to be known as the "Aberlische Manier".

 In 1774, he travelled throughout the Jura Mountains with his colleague, Sigmund Freudenberger.
 He was visited by Johann Wolfgang von Goethe, on his second trip to Switzerland in 1779.

-He died at the age of sixty-two.
+He died on 17 October 1786, aged 62, in Bern.
 His business operations were continued by the artist, Heinrich Rieter, while the remainder of his estate was auctioned off.
 A street in Biel is named after him.